jonasjaeger-sci/mod905/docs/user/input.rst

 ================================

 pyretis simulations can be set up and run with a simple input file.
-This input file defines a simulation by setting :ref:`keywords <user-keywords>` explicitly, while all undefined keywords will be given :ref:`default <input-default>` values.
+This input file defines a simulation by setting values for :ref:`keywords <user-keywords>`.
+All keywords that are not set will assume :ref:`default <input-default>` values.

 After the input script has been created, a pyretis simulation can be evoked by running